Bothrops jararacussu: Venom

 Like all other species in the genus Bothrops, the jararacussu has rather potent venom, potent enough to kill sixteen people.
 The venom contains cytotoxins, hemotoxins and myotoxins, one study with 29 bites of jararacussu in the state of São Paulo, Brazil, found.
 Severe signs of local and systemic envenoming such as necrosis, shock, spontaneous systemic hemorrhage and renal failure were observed in patients bitten by specimens over 50 cm.
 Smaller specimens were more likely to cause blood incoagulability.
-Fourteen patients developed coagulopathy, six had necrosis (causing amputation of one) and five had abscess.
+Fourteen patients developed coagulopathy, six had necrosis (causing amputation of one) and five had an abscess.
 Two were in shock, while four developed kidney failure.
 Three patients aged 3, 11 and 65 years died due to respiratory and circulatory failure, even with large doses of specific anti-venom management in an intensive care unit.
 The autopsy of two patients showed acute tubular necrosis, cerebral edema, hemorrhagic rhabdomyolysis at the site of the bite and disseminated intravascular coagulation.
 One survivor had chronic renal failure, whose autopsy showed bilateral cortical necrosis.

 Cerebral hemorrhage and kidney failure have already been reported, in a man bitten by a young jararacussu.
 The LD_{50} value is 0.14 mg/kg (intravenous injection), 4.92 mg/kg (subcutaneous injection) and 2.73 mg/kg (intraperitoneal injection), while the venom yield is 1000 mg, enough to kill 10,163 rats.
 Two myotoxins with PLA2 structure, BthTX-I and BthTX-II were isolated from the venom of B. jararacussu, BthTX-I induces various effects such as edema, degranulation of mast cells, irreversible blocking of muscle contraction, rupture of liposomes, and cytotoxicity on muscle cells and endothelial, while BthTX-II induces edema and leukocyte migration.